 The tracing will be faint and fairly crude.

 #2 How to Use a Photocopy to Make a Tracing

 I discovered this method in Thailand many years ago.
 You enlarge a photocopy to the desired size and shade the reverse side with a soft graphite pencil.
 Tape the photocopy to your drawing surface and draw the outline over the copy.

 Make sure the photocopy and drawing paper are held firmly in place because you can’t realine them if you go wrong.

 You’ll get a clearer more accurate transfer than you will with tracing paper.

-I lightbox is an opaque sheet of perspex with a light in the box beneath.
-The older commercial boxes look like drawing desks but the latest LED tablets look far better.
+A lightbox (affiliate) is an opaque sheet of perspex with a light in the box beneath.
+The older commercial boxes look like drawing desks but the latest LED tracing tablets (affiliate) look far better.

-You tape down the image and lay the drawing paper on top and tape that too.
+You tape down the image, lay the drawing paper on top, and tape that too.